Luis-Rosario-Alers/CarbonCalculator/docs/user_manual.md

 ### Common Issues

-- **Database Locked Error**:
-  - Ensure that no other process is accessing the database.

-  - Try increasing the timeout value in the database connection settings.

-- **Permission Denied Error**:
-  - Ensure you have the necessary permissions to read/write to the specified directory.

-  - Check the file path and ensure it is correct.

-- **Invalid Input Error**:
-  - Ensure that all inputs are in the correct format and within valid ranges.
+- **invalid file format**
+  - Make sure that you put either `.csv` or `.json` at the end of the file name when exporting and importing to avoid this issue.

 ## Contact and Support

-If you encounter any issues or have any questions, please contact us at [luisrosarioalers@gmail.com](luisrosarioalers@gmail.com).
+If you encounter any issues or have any questions, dont hesitate to create a github issue.

 ## Code of Conduct